JackalJoe/USB-Docs/(2) Getting Started/(1) Seedbox Access Methods/File Transfer Protocol.md

 ***

-## Connecting to your Ultraseedbox Slot via FTP
+## Connecting to your Ultra.cc Slot via FTP
 ### Changing your SSH/FTP Password

 Before logging into your FTP Client, you should first set your own SSH/FTP password.